IshaanVerma-29/Career-Compass-AI/client/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0-3178C6?logo=typescript)](https://www.typescriptlang.org/)
 [![Tailwind CSS](https://img.shields.io/badge/Tailwind_CSS-3.4-38B2AC?logo=tailwind-css)](https://tailwindcss.com/)

-## 🌟 **What is UNFILTER.AI?**
+## 🌟 **What is Career Compass?**

-UNFILTER.AI is a revolutionary career guidance platform designed specifically for **Class 9-12 students** who are at the crossroads of their academic journey.
+Career Compass is a revolutionary career guidance platform designed specifically for **Class 9-12 students** who are at the crossroads of their academic journey.
 Instead of sugar-coating reality, we provide **honest, AI-powered insights** to help young minds make informed decisions about their future.

 ### 🎯 **Perfect For:**
 - **Class 9 Students** - Early career exploration and stream selection